ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/syllabus-data-abstraction.md

       To schedule a meeting with the course instructor during his office hours, please visit the [schedule](https://www.gregorykapfhammer.com/schedule/)
       page of his web site and click the "Schedule an Appointment" link at the top of the page.
-Now, you can schedule an appointment by clicking a suitable box in Google Calendar and then reserving an open time slot.
+Now you can schedule an appointment by clicking a suitable box in Google Calendar and then reserving an open time slot.
+At his point, the details about your chosen appointment will appear in both your Google Calendar and the instructor's Google Calendar.
+If you have chosen an appointment slot through Google Meet, please check the event for a link to join the meeting with your browser.

 ### Course Meeting Schedule